Privacy and permissions in CRM: how to build a policy

 Step 1: Identify the data

-The first step has to be deciding what data you’re talking about…and this isn’t as stupid or as obvious as it sounds.
+The first step is to decide what data you’re talking about…and this isn’t as stupid or obvious as it sounds.

 Start with the really obvious stuff…the people and organisations you deal with (Leads, Contacts, and Companies), then think about how you interact with these people.
 This will start you down the path of looking at your Activities, Emails, Documents, Projects, Tickets, and so on.
 Then you’ll think about the financial stuff: Invoices, Contracts, Quotes, Opportunities.